-If a faculty member believes a student has committed an act of cheating or plagiarism, he or she should notify the student of the allegation and give the student an opportunity to respond.
-Whenever possible, this process should occur prior to the submission of final grades.
-When notification occurs after the submission of grades, the instructor will provide the student a post factum opportunity to rebut the charge.
+If a faculty member believes a student has committed an act of cheating or plagiarism, he or she should notify the student of the allegation and give the student an

 If, in the judgment of the instructor, the student is able to show that the charge is unsubstantiated, the instructor will withdraw the allegation and remove the academic penalty.
 If the faculty member determines that a violation has in fact occurred, she or he must then notify the Provost's Office in writing of the allegation, with copies sent to the faculty member's dean or department chairperson.